 The core courses focus on important issues related to learning, instruction, research and the impact of technology, and include an overview of a variety of technologies, software applications and Web-based tools.
 The elective courses are designed to extend the core skills into more specialized environments, and to give students opportunities to enhance their personal interests in the field.
 Students can develop a customized curriculum from elective courses which is tailored to their needs.
 Some program courses may satisfy course requirements for a Supervisor’s Endorsement in the state of New Jersey.

 An educational cohort is designed to allow a group of students to work together toward their degree or academic objective.
 This group often starts and ends their program together.
-For students who live or work a distance from the college, cohort programs are often established at off-campus locations.
+For students who live or work a distance from the University, cohort programs are often established at off-campus locations.
 This enables busy working adults to further their education in spite of their time.

 - On-site course offerings